rachitt96/pyRealtor/README.md

-pyRealtor is a python package that provides fast and easy way to extract Multiple Listing Service (MLS) details from REALTOR.CA, such as house sale/rent price, number of bedrooms, stories, ammenities nearby etc. of any city / region within Canada.
+pyRealtor is a python package that provides fast and easy way to extract Multiple Listing Service (MLS) details from REALTOR.CA and REALTOR.COM, such as house sale/rent price, number of bedrooms, stories, ammenities nearby etc. of any city / region within Canada or United States.
 The library provides functionality to easily store the extracted data in excel sheet for further analysis.

 pyRealtor can be used to
-- Analyze and extract all real estate listing in a specific area.
+- Analyze and extract all real estate listing in Canada or United States.
 - Find only **Open House** on a specifc day in a particular area.

 ## Installing